mmrahneshin/mmrahneshin/README.md

 - 👀 I’m interested in machine learning, large language models, ML for healthcare, and data mining.
 - 🌱 I’m currently working on predictive maintenance for VRLA batteries in UPS systems using Gradient Boosted Decision Trees at Ferdowsi University with Nian Electronic Company.
 - 📫 How to reach me: mmrahneshin@gmail.com
-- 🌐 Check out my personal portfolio too! https://mmrahneshin.github.io/
+- 🌐 Check out my personal webpage too! https://mmrahneshin.github.io/

 <!--
 **mmrahneshin/mmrahneshin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.